Can VLMs Predict Future States? Bootstrapping World Models from Inverse Dynamics: Unified VLMs Lack a Consistent Preference for Real-World Trajectories

-The first research question we investigate in this paper is: \textbf{To what extent do VLMs exhibit a preference for token sequences of actions and observations that align with real-world trajectories?}
+To understand whether off-the-shelf VLMs are already suitable for FDP, the first research question we investigate in this paper is: \textbf{To what extent do VLMs exhibit a preference for sequences of actions and observations that align with real-world trajectories?}

-To address this question, we evaluate a VLM on ground-truth trajectories from 5 subsets of \textsc{Aurora-Bench} \citep{krojer2024aurora}: MagicBrush, Something-Something, Action-Genome, Whatsup, and Kubric.
-Each subset contains 50 trajectory triplets of the form ($o_s, a, o_t$), where $o_s$ is the source observation, $a$ the action text, and $o_t$ the next observation.
-Specifically, we test Chameleon-7B \citep{team2024chameleon} as a VLM.\footnote{In our preliminary experiments, where we compared Chameleon-7B with alternative VLMs such as Vila-U \citep{wu2024vilaU} (see Table~\ref{tab:action-prediction-text-similarity}), it emerged as the best open-source VLM that allows for interleaving text and images.}
+To address this question, we evaluate 9 different VLMs on ground-truth trajectories from 5 subsets of \textsc{Aurora-Bench} \citep{krojer2024aurora}: MagicBrush, Something-Something, Action-Genome, Whatsup, and Kubric.
+Each subset contains 50 trajectory triplets of the form ($o_s, a, o_t$), where $o_s$ is the source observation (image frame), $a$ the action (text), and $o_t$ the target observation.\footnote{We choose these 9 VLMs using the following criteria: 1) they are publicly accessible and 2) they have been exposed to interleaved multimodal data during their pre-training.}

-We then manually curate four types of negative trajectories using heuristic rules: two that manipulate the observation component of the trajectory triplet, and two that manipulate the action component.
-We design two kinds of action-level manipulation: 1) \textbf{Random Action}: for a given pair of observations, we substitute the original action with another randomly sampled within the same subset.
-2) \textbf{Counterfactual Action (CF)}: through a Large Language Model (LLM),\footnote{Specifically, Qwen-2-7b-Instruct.} we rewrite the action to contradict the original one.
-We also test the following observation-level manipulations.
-3) \textbf{Copy Observation}: we directly copy the source observation as the target observation.
+We then manually curate four types of negative trajectories using rule-based manipulations.
+The first kind is an action-level manipulation.
+1) \textbf{Random Action}: for a given pair of observations, we substitute the original action with another randomly sampled within the same subset.
+We also perform three observation-level manipulations.
+2) \textbf{Random Observation}: we randomly substitute the target observation with another in the same subset.
+3) \textbf{Copy Observation}: we copy the source observation as the target observation.
 4) \textbf{Inverse Observation}: we swap the source and target observations.